onnx/onnx-docker/README.md

 <!--- SPDX-License-Identifier: Apache-2.0 -->

+# [<b>Notice</b>] We have stopped development of onnx-docker.
+This repo and related DockerHub won't be updated anymore.
+To install newer ONNX, you can get it from [PyPI](https://pypi.org/project/onnx/) or [conda-forge](https://anaconda.org/conda-forge/onnx).
+For more installation details, please check the [README.md](https://github.com/onnx/onnx#installation) in the onnx repo.

 # What is this repository for?

 To store the docker BUILD scripts of ONNX related docker images.